BRB67/17uote3ollection/173Life/173Life..md

 ### Quote 7

-	As written in The Botany Coloring Book
+	As written in The Botany Coloring Book (Young, 1982)
 	>"Some plants are very important in certain types of food processing.
 		Yeast, a microscopic fungus, is important to us for baking and producing alcoholic beverages.
 For example, wine yeast utilize